gvozdeva-ira/livesport/README.md

   - `test:report_ios` and `test:report_android` for generating reports.
   - `test:report_ios:open` and `test:report_android:open` for generating and opening the reports, respectively.

 - **Environment Variables:** Use a `.env` file to specify device names and OS versions, which can be accessed in test scripts using the `dotenv` package.
+You can rename `.env.example` to `.env` and put your own values

 ## Running Tests

+Make sure your device or emulator is correctly set up and connected.

 To run your Appium tests with WebDriverIO, execute the following command:
 - **For Android:**